rashmi2800/M1_Motorsearch_utility/1_Requirements/README.md

 ## Strengths
 * Easily Accessable.
 * Simple to use.
-* can be easily understood by persons of various ages.
+* Highly Secure, Scalable & Reliable

 ## Weakness
-* Limited amount of Motors.
+* Temprorary stroge of data .
-* 3-4 number of specifications.
+*